Onset of universality in the dynamical mixing of a pure state: Evolution under interacting spin-1/2 Hamiltonians

 The lack of agreement between $\rhf$ and $\langle \tilde{r} \rangle^{\mathrm{fit}}_{\mathrm{GOE}}$ at the short-time scale is explained as follows.
-Since at half-filling the Hamiltonian~(\ref{eq:HamS}) contains only $L$ statistically independent random variables, a number which is in general much smaller than $N$, the CLT cannot be applied to equations~(\ref{matricesrhoa}) and~(\ref{matricesrhob}); thus, the elements of matrices $B$ and $D$ in Eq~(\ref{crossoverrho}) cannot be taken as uncorrelated Gaussian random variables.
+Since at half-filling the Hamiltonian~(\ref{eq:HamS}) contains only $L$ statistically independent random variables, a number which is in general much smaller than $N$, the CLT cannot be applied to equations~(\ref{matricesrhoa}) and~(\ref{matricesrhob}); thus, the elements of matrices $B$ and $D$ in equation~(\ref{crossoverrho}) cannot be taken as uncorrelated Gaussian random variables.
 In order to reinforce our previous arguments we will show in the next subsection that an enough number of independent random variables in Hamiltonian~(\ref{eq:HamS}) leads to initial eigenvalues statistics that agree with $\langle \tilde{r} \rangle^{\mathrm{fit}}_{\mathrm{GOE}}$.
 Before that, let us complete our analysis by studying the distribution $P(\lambda)$ for the eigenvalues $\lambda_{i}$ of the density matrix ensemble in the HF subspace.

-In Figure~\ref{fig:XXZHF}~(b) we display the distribution $P(\lambda)$ at time $t=100$ (red squares), it shows a very good agreement with the Marchenko-Pastur distribution given in equation~(\ref{eq:MP}) (black line).
-However, this agreement is only observed for times $t\gtrsim20$ and where, as already discussed, $\rhf$ coincides with the GUE statistics.
-For short times (not shown) $P(\lambda)$ is far from the Marchenko-Pastur distribution.
+In figure~\ref{fig:XXZHF} (b) we display the distribution $P(\lambda)$ for $L=12$ at times $\sqrt{N}t=0.2$ (green circles), $\sqrt{N}t=5$ (blue triangles), and $\sqrt{N}t=2000$ (red squares).
+The agreement with the Marchenko-Pastur distribution given in equation~(\ref{eq:MP}) (black line) is only observed for times $\sqrt{N} t\gtrsim2000$ and where, as already discussed, $\rhf$ coincides with the GUE statistics.
+For short times (green circles) and intermediate times (blue triangles) $P(\lambda)$ is far from the Marchenko-Pastur distribution.
 Therefore, we can ensure that only at large times the density matrix generated according to equation~(\ref{eq:RT}) and evolved with Hamiltonian equation~(\ref{eq:HamS}) in the HF subspace can be considered as a genuine random density matrix from a Hilbert-Schmidt ensemble.
-This marks another important difference with the density matrix evolved with GOE matrices, for which the distribution $P(\lambda)$ agrees very well with the Marchenko-Pastur distribution from short to large times [see Figure~\ref{fig:RMTfig}~(a)].
+This marks another important difference with the density matrix evolved with GOE matrices, for which the distribution $P(\lambda)$ agrees very well with the Marchenko-Pastur distribution from short to large times [see figure~\ref{fig:RMTfig} (a)].